abwebdevelopers/oc-imageresize-plugin/README.md

 ### Filters (templates for configuration)

-Filters are similar to filters in `intervention/image` in the sense that you can define a list of rules (modifiers) to be used for each image that uses the filter.
-A common example would be a basic thumbnail - let's say it's consists of `format: jpg`, `mode: cover`, `quality: 60`, `max_width: 200`, `max_height: 200` and maybe `background: #fff`.
-Applying this filter to any image will automatically apply the respective modifiers.
-See below for example:
+Filters are similar to filters in intervention\image in the sense that you can define a list of rules for each image using the filter.
+A common example would be a basic thumbnail - you want this to always be `format: jpg`, `mode: cover`, `quality: 60`, `max_width: 200`, `max_height: 200` and maybe `background: #fff`.

+With filters, you can specify the above, call it something useful like `thumbnail`, then simply do the following:
 ```
 <!-- display thumbnail -->
 <img src="{{ image | media | modify({ filter: 'thumbnail' }) }}">